 Problem Resolution: Please inform your TA or your instructor promptly of any problems you have with this course.
-Problems you cannot resolve with your TA should be brought without delay to the attention of the course supervisor, Professor McDermott.
+Problems you cannot resolve with your TA should be brought to the attention of your instructor.
+Problems you cannot resolve with him should be brought without delay to the attention of the course supervisor, Professor McDermott.
 Problems you cannot resolve with her should be brought to the attention of the Associate Chair, Professor McConnell.